How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 - Start taking appointments online: It will not only save you time and resources by having to answer and return back calls, it’s what all clients want.
 They want to be able to book their appointments at any time of the day at their ease and have total control over which service and staff they are choosing.

 - Maintain customer database: This would include their general info such as name, phone number, email address, etc. If they are a recurring customer, maintain their choice of services and the staff they want to consult.
-You could do it in a simple excel spreadsheet but in the long run, a software to maintain it would be more beneficial.
+You could do it in a simple excel spreadsheet but in the long run, software to maintain it would be more beneficial.

 - Keep a functioning email service: Provide your customers both promotional and non-promotional information regularly to keep them engaged with your business.
 But remember to never spam them.
 Send materials that can potentially earn you referrals and good ratings.
-Use your customer email list to your best ability.
+Use your customer email list to the best ability.

 - Optimize your digital payment processes: Go paperless to the maximum and take in online payments via Stripe, PayPal, Square, etc., and keep track of every transaction.